8 Websites Who Have Nailed the Product Description Game

 The use of humour continues in their product descriptions with catchy lines such as calling a razor - “a personal assistant for your face” or a shaving cream that has been “tested on interns, not animals.”

-An E-commerce site that does not sell a product, but rather a service.
-Welcome to Appsumo that sells online courses or in their own words, “helping hustlers grow since 2011.”
+An E-commerce site that does not sell a product but rather a service.
+Welcome to Appsumo, which sells online courses or, in their own words, “helping hustlers grow since 2011.”
 The product descriptions for their online courses tap into the persuasive power of words with phrases such as the "ideal you,” which taps into your real inner potential and drive.

 Product descriptions not only describe product features and benefits to your customers but also reflect the overall brand image and positioning of the company.
 Well-written product descriptions can boost the sales of online stores and not just be used as a medium for conveying product information.

-Know of any websites that are doing equally good with their product descriptions?
+Know of any websites that are doing equally well with their product descriptions?
 Let us know your favourite pick.